Handling OCR Drift and Layout Shifts in Scanned Lease Documents

 for anchor_text, (exp_x, exp_y) in expected_anchors.items():

-valid_indices = [
+valid = [

-i for i, txt in enumerate(ocr_data['text'])
+i for i, txt in enumerate(ocr_data["text"])

-if anchor_text.lower() in txt.lower() and ocr_data['conf'][i] >= min_confidence
+if anchor_text.lower() in txt.lower()

 ]

-if not valid_indices:
+if not valid:

-drift_scores[anchor_text] = float('inf')
+drift_scores[anchor_text] = float("inf")

-logger.warning("Anchor '%s' not found or below confidence threshold.", anchor_text)
+logger.warning("Anchor '%s' not found above confidence.", anchor_text)

 continue

-idx = valid_indices[0]
+idx = valid[0]

-centroid_x, centroid_y = x + w / 2, y + h / 2
+centroid = (x + w / 2, y + h / 2)

-dist = calculate_euclidean_distance((centroid_x, centroid_y), (exp_x, exp_y))
+dist = calculate_euclidean_distance(centroid, (exp_x, exp_y))

 drift_scores[anchor_text] = dist

-detected_anchors[anchor_text] = (centroid_x, centroid_y)
+detected_anchors[anchor_text] = centroid

 max_drift = max(max_drift, dist)